clicon/clixon-controller/README.md

 nobody@3e29b6e15c34>
 ```

-# License
-The clixon controller is open-source Apache License, Version 2.0, see [LICENSE](LICENSE).
+The Clixon controller is open-source Apache License, Version 2.0, see [LICENSE](LICENSE).

+The controller has a main branch continuously tested with CI.

+Clixon controller is sponsored by [SUNET](https://www.sunet.se)